Black-Owned Fashion Brands and Boutiques to Support Now and Forever

 It's also important to note that the financial impact of COVID-19 has generally hit Black-owned brands harder than others, as illustrated in the graphic below by Mona Chalabi.
-This New York Times opinion article "How We Spend Tells Us Whose Lives Matter" delves into one of the reasons, inequality around stimulus packages.
+The New York Times opinion article "How We Spend Tells Us Whose Lives Matter" delves into one of the reasons: inequality around stimulus packages.
 Thinking longer-term about positive economic change for the Black community, it's crucial to support these businesses now so that we don't lose them due to financial hardships associated with the pandemic.
 To that end, we're listing some of our favorite businesses here in the fashion category.
 Shop if you can, and if not, bookmark for later, knowing that your purchase is doing more than just satisfying your shopping habit.

 1. Brother Vellies

 Get to know Brother Vellies: Handcrafted, sustainable shoes with personality, designed in Brooklyn and made by artisans from Nairobi to New York.
-The fashion girl–beloved brand helps keep traditional African design practices and techniques alive while also creating and sustaining artisanal jobs.
+The fashion person–beloved brand helps keep traditional African design practices and techniques alive while also creating and sustaining artisanal jobs.

-2. Sincerely Tommy
+2. Sincerely, Tommy

 Get to know Sincerely Tommy: A Brooklyn-based concept store that stocks the coolest emerging womenswear and lifestyle brands, often at very accessible prices.
 The woman behind the boutique, Kai Avent-deLeon, also runs a coffee bar in the store and is opening up a boutique hostel and vegan eatery.

 3. Fe Noel